 Food tour!
-It’s one of the first things Tom and I do soon after we arrive at a new destination, to get our taste buds working to the rhythm of an unfamiliar food culture.
-In the case of Morocco, the food is not new to us—we have been coming to Morocco often for more than a decade—but we know Moroccan food as it is served in Fez, where we have a home in the medina.
-Last month, though, we spent a few days in Marrakech.
-There, we had an opportunity to take a Marrakech food tour.
-Our guide was Youssef Moutaki, who with his American wife Amanda, founded Marrakech Food Tours, a popular food tour company, a few years ago.
-Their local perspective has been invaluable in creating food experiences that are based on the foods Moroccan people eat, at home and on the go.
+It’s one of the first things Tom and I do soon after we arrive at a new destination.
+It get our taste buds working to the rhythm of an unfamiliar food culture.
+Moroccan food is not new to us, but we know food as it is served in Fez, where we have a home.
+Last month, though, we took a food walk in Marrakech with Youssef Mouttaki, of Moroccan Food Adventures.
+Youssef and his American wife Amanda provide a local perspective that is invaluable.
+They create food experiences based on the foods Moroccan people eat, at home and on the go.

-What we found was a local food scene that is much larger than the sum of its parts.
-Our walk began on the edge of Djemaa El Fna and plunged straightaway into the streets of the medina, where street food and tiny restaurants feed locals as well as tourists.
+What we found in Marrakech was a local food scene that is much larger than the sum of its parts.
+Our walk began on the edge of Djemaa El Fna and plunged straightaway into the streets of the medina.
+There, street food and tiny restaurants feed locals as well as tourists.

-It was the best sort of food walk: every spot we visited has passed the test of time and local tastes and the food was guaranteed to be safely and authentically prepared.
+It was the best sort of food tour: every spot we visited has passed the test of time and local tastes.
+Youssef and Amanda guarantee the food on offer to be safely and authentically prepared.
 Some places open just a few hours each day, catering for locals at breakfast time, for mid-morning or late-afternoon snacks.
 Some are food carts serving seasonal fruits.
 In one case, a lunchtime restaurant opened in the evening just for our group.
 It was a well-curated mix of venues and flavors.

 Mouth-watering, authentic Morocco

 After many food tours over the years, Tom and I have a few ways we judge how well any given tour settles us into the local food scene.
 Is it a worthwhile experience for both first-time and repeat visitors?
 Does it cover the basics with flair?
 Does it offer a balance of familiar and more adventurous tastings?
-Does it highlight the most important aspects of local culture in an entertaining way and with plenty of background about the foods we sample?
-Our walk with Youssef satisfied on all counts, from basic flavors to Morocco’s signature couscous, from street-food adventures to a sweet finish.
+Are the most important aspects of local culture presented in an entertaining way and with plenty of background about the foods we sample?
+Our walk with Youssef satisfied on all counts, from basic Marrakech food flavors to Morocco’s signature couscous, from street-food adventures to a sweet finish.

 Moroccan cuisine takes pickled foods to a high art, and olives are among the best examples.
 There are the brined olives for cooking, in green, pink and black.
 There are the good-eating ones, herbed up with thyme, garlic, and harissa.
 And there are other pickled goodies, such as jalapeño-like peppers and preserved lemons.
 We tried them all!

 Lamb, grilled or baked or in tagines is Moroccan fine dining, and we sampled several preparations.
-There are just three of the traditional underground ovens, much like a tandoor, remaining in the Marrakech medina, and we had a chance to see them in operation.
+Just three of the traditional underground ovens, much like a tandoor, remain in the Marrakech medina, and we had a chance to see them in operation.
 Tom liked the melchoi—char-grilled—and got his “I ate the eyeball” badge.
-The lamb tangia was my hands-down favorite, delicately redolent of herbs, and every bit as savory as the beef tangia we first tasted in Fez.
+My hands-down favorite of these hearty Marrakech food treats was the lamb tangia, delicately redolent of herbs, and every bit as savory as the beef tangia we first tasted in Fez.